 Speakers: 246 million

 We have all heard of famous German engineering, so it should be no surprise that learning German could help you expand your engineering skills across the world.
 Germany is also the second largest exporter in the world, and the fourth largest economy worldwide, so if you work in the engineering and technology fields, German is definitely, need to know.
+You should also consider attending an engineering program in one of the numerous German universities.
+The experience will likely be good and it is always beneficial to have a German degree.
+Given how much they contributed to the field over the years this is a good way to start your career.

 'Need to Know' Location: Europe